Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Introduction

-Besides the tree level, where the local limit is straightforward, we study the local limits of the bubble and triangle diagrams.
-In the bubble diagram the nonlocal deformation \textquotedblleft already knows\textquotedblright , so to speak, how to generate PVPs in the limit, with no need of \textit{ad hoc} adjustments.
+The local limit is straightforward at the tree level, where most of its intriguing aspects are not visible.
+We push the investigation to the simplest nontrivial diagrams, that it to say, the bubble and the triangle.
+We show that in the case of the bubble diagram the nonlocal deformation \textquotedblleft already knows\textquotedblright , so to speak, how to generate PVPs, with no need of \textit{ad hoc} adjustments.
 In the cases of triangle and more complicated diagrams, the local limit is \textquotedblleft PVP ready\textquotedblright\ in the null and single-threshold sectors.
 The multi-threshold sectors, instead, are more difficult to handle.
 Possibly, the arbitrariness of the deformation must be invoked to fine-tune the limit appropriately.

-The arbitrariness of AL-QFT is its weak point, which must be addressed.
-Nonlocal quantum field theory lacks a fundamental principle to select the nonpolynomial functions it is built upon, remove its inherent arbitrariness and identify the unique theory that describes nature.
-At the same time, this weakness is predicated on the very assumption that AL-QFT is ambitious to that point.
-This is not what we are claiming here: we are not proposing AL-QFT as a framework for fundamental theories of the universe.
+The weakness of nonlocal quantum field theory is that it lacks a fundamental principle to select the nonpolynomial functions it is built upon, remove its inherent arbitrariness and identify a unique candidate theory of nature.
+However, we do not propose AL-QFT as a framework for fundamental theories.
 We just claim that AL-QFT is interesting \textit{per se}, broadens our knowledge of QFT, and provides useful tools in support of local QFT.

-To clarify this last point, let us recall another instance where a comparable degree of arbitrariness enters local QFT (without jeopardizing it\ as a framework for fundamental interactions): we are talking about off-the-mass shell physics \cite{offshell}.
-In that case, the extra parameters are not rooted in the fundamental interactions, but describe the surrounding environment where the phenomenon is observed.
-We can say that they parametrize the quantum/classical interplay between the phenomenon, the observer, and the experimental apparatus.
-There is probably a map relating the arbitrariness of AL-QFT to the arbitrariness of off-shell physics.
-Yet, elucidating that map is beyond the scope of this paper.
-Here we just stress that the arbitrariness turned on by the deformation PVP-QFT $\rightarrow $ AL-QFT is less surprising when it is placed side by side with other forms of arbitrariness we are more accustomed to.

-Summarizing, the lack of uniqueness of AL-QFT is not an issue, within our approach.
-AL-QFT is a tool to enlarge the set of quantum field theories we can treat, move beyond the common frameworks, possibly describe off-the-mass-shell physics in an alternative way, or propose new formulations of PVPs, and address peculiar aspects of PVPs themselves (such as the violation of microcausality \cite{causalityQG} and the so called \textquotedblleft peak uncertainty\textquotedblright\ \cite{peak}).
+For example, as an alternative formulation of PVPs it may allow us to address peculiar aspects of these \textquotedblleft non particles\textquotedblright\ (such as the violation of microcausality \cite{causalityQG} and the so called \textquotedblleft peak uncertainty\textquotedblright\ \cite{peak}).